Arabic is a tough language and can’t be mastered in its entirety in 60 days. People dedicate years of study to it.

 Our goal is to prototype and test a process that’s as fast as possible while being sustainable.

 It’s easy to get lazy in any self-study process.
 We find things that are comforting rather than effective, like reading lists of words or watching YouTube videos rather than speaking to someone.

-Main resources (Apps, Teachers, Textbooks)
+Main Resources (Apps, Teachers, Textbooks) for Learning Arabic

 - Gets me to speak, does not speak to me, or ask me to read or write texts during class.
 (Writing is in homework for after class, and corrections are done after class and explained to me during class.)

 - Understands my grammatical and expression level, doesn’t forget, even remembering most of the words I know and don’t know.